-A journal of journeys around Wellington harbour by bus, car, and on foot in the month of July.
+A journal of journeys around Wellington harbour by bus, car, and on foot on 17 winter July days.
 (Header photograph by Kathleen Martsch)

 A chill blue-grey rippled sea.